Distributed Control within a Trapezoid Virtual Tube Containing Obstacles for Robotic Swarms Subject to Speed Constraints: Introduction

-Besides the problem of the minimum speed constraint, another imperfection in \cite{gao2022distributed} is that no obstacle is allowed to be inside the trapezoid virtual tube.
+Besides the problem of the minimum speed constraint, another problem in our previous work \cite{gao2022distributed} is that no obstacle is allowed to be inside the trapezoid virtual tube.
 It is obvious that this requirement is too ideal in real practice.
-There may exist many tiny static obstacles in the cluttered environment \cite{xue2020tiny}.
-If these obstacles are all excluded from the virtual tube directly, the virtual tube planning may become infeasible.
-A straightforward idea is just introducing an obstacle avoidance function to the final potential field function \cite{kim1992real}.
+There may exist many tiny static obstacles in cluttered environments \cite{xue2020tiny}.
+If these obstacles are all directly excluded from the virtual tube, the virtual tube planning may become unfeasible.
+In addition, during the passing-through process, some robots may have faults and be unable to continue moving.
+In this case, these robots may stay still in place.
+For other robots, these robots with faults can be considered static obstacles.
+A simple idea for obstacle avoidance is just introducing an obstacle avoidance function into the final potential field function \cite{kim1992real}.
 However, such a method may bring inevitable local minima problems.
-Besides, in this paper, when the minimum speed constraint is considered, the local minima problem is actually transferred into a dynamic obstacle avoidance problem, which is not easy to be solved by the traditional APF method and will be described in detail in the following sections.
+Besides, when the minimum speed constraint is also considered, the local minima problem in this paper is actually transferred into a dynamic obstacle avoidance problem, which is not easy to solve by the traditional APF method and will be described in detail in the following sections.